-4. Don’t forget the aspirin.
+Don’t forget the aspirin or ibuprofen.
 While half an hour on a camel may not sound like much, it can be a lifetime on your hip joints or your knees—especially if they’re weak or prone to injury.
-Camel rides certainly won’t do any lasting damage, but the contorted stance they force may cause some minor discomfort if you ride for more than 30 minutes.
-Carry a light painkiller like Tylenol or Aspirin with you just in case.
+Camel rides certainly won’t do any lasting damage, but the unfamiliar stance they put you in may cause some minor discomfort if you ride for more than 30 minutes.
+Carry a light painkiller with you just in case.